awesome-llm-papers/awesome-llm-papers.github.io/_publications/biderman2023suite.markdown

 bibkey: biderman2023suite
 additional_links: [{name: Paper, url: 'http://arxiv.org/abs/2304.01373v2'}, {name: Code,
     url: 'https://github.com/EleutherAI/pythia'}]
-tags: [Ethics and Bias, Training Techniques, Few-Shot, Tools, Has Code]
+tags: [Has Code, Ethics and Bias, Few-Shot, Tools, Training Techniques]
 ---
 How do large language models (LLMs) develop and evolve over the course of training?
 How do these patterns change as models scale?
 To answer these